RedxLus/Nextcloud-Script/README.md

 sudo bash Nextcloud-Script/Nextcloud-Script.sh
 ```

 The installation takes approximately 4 minutes.
-Although it may vary.
+Although it may vary depending on the download speed.

-Version 18 is installed (for added compatibility.
-It can be updated from within.)

 The process is based on menus.
 At the beginning and the end.
-When the installation is complete it will take you to the start menu and just press exit.
+It is a process that will guide you through the menus, so in the graphic version you will only have to select the variables and Nextcloud will be configured.

 ### Headless mode installation